vswapna3202/Python/README.md

 21. [Student Marks](student_marks.py) - This program accepts n number of students name and their marks and for a particular student input by the user calculates the average of the marks and displays it.
 22. [List Operations](list.py) - This perform accepts number of commands and performs the commands on a list
+23. [Tuples](hash.py) - This program accepts n which number of elements in a tuple and also all the elements in the tuple and performs hash on the tuple and prints it.